Need Help with the Probate Process in Texas?

 Dealing with the grief of losing a loved one is difficult.
 While you cope with the emotional challenges of someone’s passing, it can be difficult to handle the legal challenges of probate as well.
 However, you do not have to navigate the complex and confusing Texas probate system on your own.
-An Austin probate attorney can help you carry out your loved one’s wishes while also protecting your rights as beneficiary.
+An Austin probate attorney can help you carry out your loved one’s wishes while also protecting your rights as a beneficiary.
 A lawyer can assist with executing a will or trust, inventorying assets, settling an estate’s outstanding debts, transfer titles, and answer any questions you may have.
 While you take the time you need to grieve, a probate attorney can see to it that all necessary filings are complete and accurate.

 At Sheehan Law, PLLC, we are always mindful of your needs, especially during extremely difficult and emotionally trying times.
 This is especially true when one your family member or loved one passes away.
 During these times, an Austin probate attorney from our law firm can work to lessen the burdens you face, especially with respect to legal matters.
 Families should have quality time to grieve and focus on each other rather than try to navigate the Texas probate system on their own.
 We want you to have confidence in our ability to navigate the probate system with efficiency and proficiency to achieve the best possible outcome under the circumstances.